-Figure L.4 – Use case #2.1: WebRTC with RTP media multiplexing and separated H.248 streams for WebRTC DTLS session and underyling IP transport connection – Context stream grouping model
+Figure L.1.4 – Use case #1.1: WebRTC with RTP media multiplexing and separated H.248 streams for WebRTC DTLS session and underyling IP transport connection – Context stream grouping model

-Figure L.4 higlights already the usage of the three mgroup properties.
+Figure L.1.4 highlights already the usage of the three mgroup properties.
 There are three SEPs which serve stream deaggregation (S8, S9 and S10) and one SEP for stream aggregation (S3).

-Table L.2.1 illustrate example H.248 signalling with regards to the initial creation of the context and all four stream endpoints:
+Table L.1.1 illustrate example H.248 signalling with regards to the initial creation of the context and all four stream endpoints: